JULY FOURTH CELEBRATIONS

 “DAY AFTER” BEACH CLEAN-UP

-Keepers of the Coast, promoting coastal stewardship and the conservation of coastal habitat, needs volunteers for the 5th annual “Day After” Beach Clean-Up.
-The community-wide effort is held 5-7 p.m.
+Keepers of the Coast needs volunteers for the fifth annual clean-up, 5-7 p.m.
 July 5 at six beach access points in St. Johns County: Vilano Beach Access Ramp, A-Street Beach Access Ramp, St. Augustine Pier, Mickler’s Beachfront Park in Ponte Vedra and Crescent Beachfront Park.
-Volcom awards the volunteer with the most trash collected a Volcom Prize Pack at each access point.
-Keep the right butts on the beach by winning a cigarette butt challenge; whoever collects the most cigarette butts wins a pair of Electric Sunglasses.
-No registration required; show up at any location.
+The volunteer with the most trash collected a Volcom Prize Pack at each access point; whoever collects the most cigarette butts wins a pair of Electric Sunglasses.
 Bags for trash, recycling and cigarette butts are supplied. keepersofthecoast.org

 RIVERSIDE ARTS MARKET